Back to Blogs

 Social media engages young talent

-The power of linkedIn for candidates
+The power of LinkedIn for candidates

 LinkedIn is an important tool for recruiters, firms and candidates to all be involved in.
 According to the Recruitment & Employment Confederation (REC), LinkedIn is the preferred network for recruiters, with 94% using it to source candidates.